-All related party transactions entered into during FY 2017-18 were on an arm's length basis and in the ordinary course of business and were in compliance with the applicable provisions of the Companies Act, 2013 ('the Act') and the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+All related party transactions entered into during FY 2019-20 were on an arm's length basis and in the ordinary course of business and were in compliance with the applicable provisions of the Companies Act, 2013 ('the Act').
 All related party transactions are placed before the Audit Committee for review and approval of the Committee and also to the Board for approval.
 The details of related party transactions entered into by the Company are provided in Form AOC-2 given as "Annexure C "of Board's Report.